ktg5/H370-HD3-Hackintosh-clover/README.md

 ### Not working:
 * Sleep - want to get this fixed even know I don't use it.
 ### Unknown:
-* AirDrop and other WiFi services on macOS.
+* AirDrop and other WiFi services